Power Ring (character): Infinite Frontier (Emerald Knight)

 Following the reboot of the multiverse after Dark Nights: Death Metal, a new Earth 3 and Crime Syndicate are created.
 The counterpart to Green Lantern on the new Earth 3 is known as Emerald Knight.
 Whereas the various versions of Power Ring are usually shown to be lone operators with a unique ring and battery, the Emerald Knights are an interplanetary private police force with multiple members, a counterpart to the Green Lantern Corps.
 Their uniforms resemble that worn by the Hal Jordan of the mainstream DC Universe as Parallax.
 The Knights serve the Overlords of Oa, the sworn enemies of the Starros.

 Police officer John Stewart accepted a loan from a loan shark to pay for surgery for his daughter Liza.
 Although he eventually paid off the debt the man's son acted as if he controlled John, to the point of blatantly committing crimes in front of him.
 John beat the loan shark's son in an alley when a sentient power ring appeared before him and invited him into the Emerald Knights.
 John was initially reluctant but accepted the power that the ring offered to protect himself and Liza from the loan shark.
 He used its power to become a vigilante in Coast City, enforcing his own view of "justice" by murdering both criminals and the corrupt officials of the city.
 He and the ring constantly argue.
 The ring berates him for not taking swifter action and is slowly taking over his will by convincing him that the ring can stop evil and enforce justice.

 He is the second Emerald Knight of Earth, the first was killed by Owlman.
 The Earth 3 counterpart of Hal Jordan appears to also be a member of the Emerald Knights.

 As Starros are repelled by the energy from Emerald Knight's power battery, Owlman's strategy for defeating the Starros was for Emerald Knight to enter the "queen" Starro's brain and destroy it from within.
 He failed, and the queen was instead killed by Superwoman.

 Following the invasion, Emerald Knight declares Coast City beyond the jurisdiction of all Earth's authorities and seals it off from the world in a gigantic forcefield.
 While the ring constantly goads him to do more to "protect" the world by aligning with Ultraman, Owlman and Superwoman to take over the world.
 A former Knight named Thaal Sinestro, who managed to free himself from his ring's control, approaches him and tells him that the ring has corrupted him and that the people he wishes to protect now fear him.
-John tries to visit Liza, but when she is terrified of him and tells him to leave, he realises Sinestro is right and joins Alexander Luthor's Legion of Justice much to his Ring’s disapproval and annoyance.
+John tries to visit Liza, but when she is terrified of him and tells him to leave, he realises Sinestro is right and joins Lex Luthor's Legion of Justice much to his Ring's disapproval and annoyance.